AshLaw96/fit-track/README.md

 ## Deployment

-The live deployed application can be found deployed on [Heroku](https://fit-track-project-8ab24fa880fe.herokuapp.com).
+The live deployed application can be found deployed on [Render](https://fit-track-front-end.onrender.com/).

-### Heroku Deployment
+### Render Deployment

-This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+This project uses [Render](https://www.render.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 Deployment steps are as follows, after account setup: